openalpr/doc/source/on_premises.rst

   hardware_acceleration = 1
   gpu_id = 0
   gpu_batch_size = 10

 The batch size controls how many images are simultaneously processed by the GPU.
 Setting it to a higher value generally improves performance but also consumes more GPU memory.

+OpenALPR also maintains special builds for Jetson TX-1/TX-2 hardware on Jetpack v3.1.
+To install, follow the standard Linux install instructions.
+The defaults are configured such that the GPU will automatically be installed, enabled, and configured with a default batch size of 5.

 Installation
 ---------------